vackosar/vackosar.github.io/_posts/2020-05-11-BentoML-vs-Cortex.dev--ML-Serving-Showdown.md

 Here is [a blog post on Cortex use at GLAMI](https://medium.com/@aiteamglami/serve-your-ml-models-in-aws-using-python-9908a4127a13).
 It is a bit outdated take as Cortex now has its own wrapper.
 Consider using this [Cortex client for Python](https://github.com/glami/cortex-serving-client), which is a Python wrapper around Cortex CLI that we use at GLAMI for MLOps.
-It has couple of extra features, that keep us using it for now.
+It has a couple of extra features, that keep us using it for now.
+I used Cortex to deploy [small multi-modal transformer models](/ml/transformers-self-attention-mechanism-simplified) but we used it for other deployments as well.

 Video:
 {% include load_video.html %}